We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best for psychological support: Mental health professionals

-- Best telehealth company for a range of branded and generic medication: Roman
+- Best company for branded and generic medication: Roman

-- Best telehealth company for the newest FDA-approved ED medication: Hims
+- Best company for the newest FDA-approved ED medication: Hims

-- Best telehealth company for fast doctor consultations: Lemonaid
+- Best company for fast doctor consultations: Lemonaid

 Occasional ED is not always a cause for concern, but if trouble with erections is frequent or getting worse, the cause may be an underlying health condition that needs treatment.